 What should I do if I test positive?

-If you test positive through UCLA’s campus testing program, you’ll be contacted by campus health officials with instructions on isolation.
-Your “close contacts” — those who have been within 6 feet of you in an indoor setting for a total of 15 minutes over a 24-hour period — will be notified and provided with instructions on testing and possible quarantine.
+If you test positive through UCLA’s campus diagnostic testing, you’ll be contacted by campus health officials with instructions on isolation.
+Your “close contacts” — those who have been within 6 feet of you in an indoor setting for a total of 15 minutes over a 24-hour period — will be notified (as resources allow) and provided with instructions on testing and possible quarantine.

-If you test positive outside of UCLA — or if you are experiencing COVID-19–related symptoms and have been in contact with an infected person — you should upload the results of your positive test to the UCLA COVID-19 Action Center (formerly the Symptom Monitoring Survey) and contact:
+If you test positive outside of UCLA — or if you are experiencing COVID-19–related symptoms and have been in contact with an infected person — you should contact:

 Ashe COVID Hotline